LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The electrical level is based on a *Raspberry Pi Pico* together with the *MMC5603NJ* magnetic sensor.
-The mechanical setup consists of four 3D printed components, which are fixed together with nylon screws to minimise possible influences on the measurement.
+The mechanical setup consists of four 3D printed components, which are fixed together with nylon screws to minimise influences on the measurement.

 Since the *MMC5603NJ* only has limited measurement range of total *6uT*, even small coin sized neodymium magnets already saturates the sensor.
 It is possible to mount 3D printed spacers (see green part in figure \ref{Manufactured_1D_sensor_construction_from_different_angles_and_universal_magnet_mount_(green_3D_printed_part)_populated_with_N45_12x12x12mm_magnet.png})over the sensor to increase the distance between the magnet and the sensor and thus also measure these magnets.

-The designed magnet holder can be adapted for different magnet shapes and can be placed on the spacer without backlash in order to be able to perform a repeatable measurement without introducing measurement irregularities by mechanically changing the magnet.
+The designed magnet holder can be adapted for different magnet shapes and can be placed on the spacer without backlash to be able to perform a repeatable measurement without introducing measurement irregularities by mechanically changing the magnet.

 ### 3D: Full Sphere